05 Oct Legitimate interest and privacy consent, how to use them under the GDPR?

-When legitimate interest can be used and the level of granularity of required privacy consent are among the open questions of the GDPR.
+When legitimate interest can be used and the level of granularity of privacy consent are among the open questions of the GDPR.

 Updated on 14 December after the publication of the draft version of the guidelines on automated decision making and profiling and the draft version of the guidelines on privacy consent of the Article 29 Working Party

 As part of the privacy audits that we are running for several clients to get them compliant with the European General Data Protection Regulation, a frequent scenario is that companies require a single consent for the processing of personal data for the delivery of marketing communications of their products/services as well as those of third parties’ and for the profiling of their customers.
-Also, there is a considerable confusion on when and how legitimate interest can be exploited.
+Also, there is a considerable confusion on when and how legitimate interest can be exploited under privacy laws.
 The purpose of this blog post is to give some clarify on the “dos and don’ts” on such subject matter.

 What consent required under the GDPR?